-- I will show respect to coaches at all times - I agree to listen to and take direction from coaches and BSA Staff - I will respect officials and volunteers, I understand participation in ski racing is often due to time freely given to help myself and others - I will show respect to my racing colleagues and other athletes - I will not be involved in any bullying or practice that can be deemed as bullying - I will respect house rules and take care of the facilities with no less care than I would show at home. - I will demonstrate sporting behaviour in all my activities and promote good sportsmanship, I will try to be modest in victory and gracious in defeat.
+- > I will show respect to coaches at all times - I agree to listen to and take direction from coaches and BSA Staff - I will respect officials and volunteers, I understand participation in ski racing is often due to time freely given to help myself and others - I will show respect to my racing colleagues and other athletes - I will not be involved in any bullying or practice that can be deemed as bullying - I will respect house rules and take care of the facilities with no less care than I would show at home. - I will demonstrate sporting behaviour in all my activities and promote good sportsmanship, I will try to be modest in victory and gracious in defeat - I understand that at the BSA we make a point of supporting younger racers on and off the slopes

-I will act in a manner at all times that does not bring myself or the BSA into disrepute during ski races and practice/training sessions

-- I will attend and present for prize giving ceremonies should I be a prize winner unless circumstances do not allow me. - I will not enter into relationships with other athletes on the Team while on training and race camps. - I will not use prohibited or recreational drugs. - I will not use the internet, phone or other electronic device to make derogatory remarks about other racers, teams, officials, clubs or anything related to Snowsports that could bring myself, the club or my sport into disrepute. - ➤ I will give my best efforts at all times.
+- I will act in a manner at all times that does not bring myself or the BSA into disrepute during ski races and practice/training sessions - I will attend and present for prizegiving ceremonies should I be a prize winner unless circumstances do not allow me. - I will not enter into relationships with other athletes on the Team while on training and race camps. - I will not smoke or drink alcohol or use prohibited or recreational drugs. - I will not use the internet, phone or other electronic device to make derogatory remarks about other racers, teams, officials or anything related to Snowsports that could bring me, the academy or my sport into disrepute. - I will give my best efforts at all times.